 The compensation committee is responsible for, among other things, overseeing our overall compensation structure, policies and programs, and assessing whether our compensation structure establishes appropriate incentives for officers and employees.
 The compensation committee also reviews and approves corporate goals and objectives relevant to compensation of our Chief Executive Officer and other executive officers, evaluates the performance of these officers in light of those goals and objectives, sets the compensation of these officers based on such evaluations and reviews, and, except with respect to his own compensation, based on the recommendation of the Chief Executive Officer, determines any employment-related agreements and any proposed severance arrangements or change in control or similar agreements with these officers.
-The compensation committee also administers the issuance of equity awards under our stock plans.
-The compensation committee is also responsible for the preparation of a report on executive compensation, when and as required by the SEC rules, to be included in our Annual Report and annual proxy statement.
-Our board of directors has determined that each member of our compensation committee satisfies the requirements for independence under the rules and regulations of both the New York Stock Exchange and the SEC, and is an outside director for purposes of Section 162(m) of the Internal Revenue Code, and a non-employee director for purposes of Rule 16b-3 under the Exchange Act.
+The compensation committee also administers the issuance of equity awards under our stock plans and is permitted to delegate such responsibility to our Chief Executive Officer with respect to employees other than executive officers.
+The compensation committee has delegated to our Chief Executive Officer authority to approve equity awards, subject to certain limitations, including the following limitations: (1) no awards may be granted to himself or herself, or to members of the board or any executive officer; (2) any individual may not be granted more than 100,000 shares in the aggregate in any rolling 365-day period; (3) no more than 250,000 shares may be granted in the aggregate to all recipients in any calendar quarter, or 1,000,000 shares in the aggregate in any rolling 365-day period; (3) no more than 250,000 shares may be granted in the aggregate to all recipients in any calendar quarter, or 1,000,000 shares in the aggregate in any rolling 365-day period; (3) no more than 250,000 shares may be granted in the aggregate to all recipients in any calendar quarter, or 1,000,000 shares in the aggregate in any rolling 365-day period; (3) no more than 250,000 shares may be granted in the